mplanchard/2d_arrays/README.md

 ```

 Where the points are only those points that lie on the line with the
-x-intercept specified by the key.
+y-intercept specified by the key.
 This means we're basically done.
 We can sort the keys of the hash map, and for each key, print the
 point values in order.

+What's superb here is that all we need to do to support any slope at all
+is to recognize that for _positive_ slopes we want to walk our y-intercepts
+in descending order, while for _negative_ slopes we walk in ascending
+order.
+So, we choose a sorting strategy appropriately.
+From there,
+because we mapped over the arrays from "top left" to "bottom right"
+when constructing our points, we can keep them in their order of insertion
+for negative slopes, or reverse them for positive slopes.
+Easy!

 What's particularly nice about this solution is that it's entirely
 resilient to most or all of the edge/corner cases that trip up most